clearpath-docs/Husky-Sphinx-Tutorials/doc/InstallHuskySoftware.rst

 	 $ rosrun husky_bringup install

-The install script will configure a husky-core upstart service, that will bring up the base Husky launchfiles on boot.
+The install script will configure a ros upstart service, that will bring up the base Husky launchfiles on boot.
 The script will also detect any standard peripherals (IMU, GPS, etc.) you have installed, and add them the service.

 Testing base configuration
 ----------------------------